 Types of Tourniquets and which to use and When:

 There are two main types of tourniquets:

 1. Pneumatic Tourniquets

-generally used for surgeries on limbs may be used in field but must be pumped up to work best for short time on limb
+generally used for surgeries on limbs may be used in field but must be pumped up to work best for short time on limb and if amputation